opensearch-project/OpenSearch/CONTRIBUTING.md

 ### Contributing Code

-As with other types of contributions, the first step is to **open an issue on github**.
+As with other types of contributions, the first step is to **open an issue on GitHub**.
 Opening an issue before you make changes makes sure that someone else isn't already working on that particular problem.
 It also lets us all work together to find the right approach before you spend a bunch of time on a PR.
 So again, when in doubt, open an issue RENAMEME issue link

 Once you've opened an issue, check out our [Developer Guide](./DEVELOPER_GUIDE.md) for instructions on how to get started.

 ## Developer Certificate of Origin

 RENAMEME is an open source product released under the Apache 2.0 license (see either [the Apache site](https://www.apache.org/licenses/LICENSE-2.0) or the [LICENSE.txt file](./LICENSE.txt)).
-The Apache 2.0 license allows you to freely use, modify, distribute and sell your own products that include Apache 2.0 licensed software.
+The Apache 2.0 license allows you to freely use, modify, distribute, and sell your own products that include Apache 2.0 licensed software.

 We respect intellectual property rights of others and we want to make sure all incoming contributions are correctly attributed and licensed.
 A Developer Certificate of Origin (DCO) is a lightweight mechanism to do that.